JuanPablo2655/cobalt-network-rewrite/README.md

   cd cobalt-network-rewrite
 ```

-Create your .env file (see .env.example)
+Create your .env file in the root folder (see .env.example)

-Make sure Docker is install in your computer and then start the container
+Make sure Docker is installed in your computer and then start the container

 ```bash
   docker-compose up --build